Economic Self-Sufficiency (ACCESS)

 Maintain Medicaid Eligibility

-We will maintain Medicaid eligibility for current recipients through the last day of the month of the state of emergency.
+We will maintain Medicaid eligibility for current recipients through the end of the state of emergency.
 This means no Medicaid recipient will lose Medicaid eligibility during the state of emergency.
 We are working on notifying recipients who may have received a termination notice in the month of March that their benefits will continue.

 Extend Time to Complete Medicaid Application